cmb-chula/fetoPAD/README.md

 # Introduction
-Percentile predictor for fetal doppler parameters, with gestation age (GA) and fetal heart rate (FHR) as inputs
+This is the repository for percentile predictors for fetal pulmonary artery doppler parameters, **fetoPAD**

+Each percentile prediction is made based on input gestation age (GA), fetal heart rate (FHR), and the measurement for the parameter of interest.

+Warning will be raised if the input values are too low or too high (beyond the 2 SD range) of observations in our database.

 Currently supported parameters:
 1. AT